timescale/docs/use-timescale/extensions/pgcrypto.md

 ### Using the `pgcrypto` extension to encrypt inserted data

-1. Install the `pgcryto` extension:
+1. Install the `pgcrypto` extension:

     ```sql
     CREATE EXTENSION IF NOT EXISTS pgcrypto;